A Multimodal Manufacturing Safety Chatbot: Knowledge Base Design, Benchmark Development, and Evaluation of Multiple RAG Approaches: Artifact Design and Development

 \section{Artifact Design and Development}

 In the third stage of our DSR methodology, we designed and developed a concrete artifact.
 While many digital solutions could theoretically address the challenge of delivering accessible, accurate, and adaptive safety training in manufacturing, few can simultaneously meet the requirements of accuracy, low latency, and affordability identified in Section \ref{sec:methods}.
 For example, generic e-learning platforms or static digital manuals often fall short because they lack contextual awareness, interactivity, and real-time responsiveness.
 In contrast, modern AI technologies, such as a multimodal chatbot capable of processing text, images, and speech, offer a uniquely flexible and human-centered medium for safety communication.
 In particular, by embedding RAG techniques within a multimodal interface, such a system can ground its responses in authoritative safety documents while allowing workers to query information naturally through the mode most convenient to their environment.
-This convergence of adaptive retrieval, multimodal reasoning, and conversational accessibility positions a RAG-based chatbot as a suitable artifact to operationalize the design requirements and realize the goals of Industry 5.0–aligned, human-centric safety training.
-We next describe the first two phases of our development framework (Figure \ref{fig:chatbot}), which focus on data curation and the construction of RAG methods.
+Given the advantages of conversational accessibility, multimodal capability, and ability to ground responses in authoritative documents, a RAG-based chatbot is a suitable artifact to operationalize the design requirements and realize the goals of Industry 5.0-aligned, human-centric safety training.
+We next describe the first two phases of our framework (Figure \ref{fig:chatbot}), which focus on data curation and the construction of RAG methods.